 BE EXTRA IRON SMART IF YOU'RE AT RISK

-Infants, girls and women who have periods, teenagers, pregnant and nursing mothers, sports people, vegetarians and the elderly are most at risk of being iron deficient.
-Learn how to cook appealing, iron-rich dishes to suit you and your family.
-Look for ideas on quick and easy beef and lamb dishes.
+Infants, girls and women who have periods, teenagers, pregnant and breastfeeding mothers, sports people, vegetarians, vegans and the elderly are most at risk of being iron deficient.
+Learn how to cook appealing, iron-rich dishes to suit your lifestyle and your family.

 EAT LEAN MEAT REGULARLY FOR TOP IRON INTAKE